 It began when I was no longer physically able to do the job I loved.
 I was a practicing dentist and found so much enjoyment in caring for my patients.
 But, as fate would have it, I injured my arm and with four kids to raise, I needed a new career path.

 This led me to a series of unanticipated career moves that got me where I am today.

-My first few jobs as a consultant and researcher left me dissatisfied.
+My first few jobs as a consultant and researcher left me dissatisfied and unfulfilled.
 Unsure what to do, a career counselor convinced me to pursue a finance degree.
 With a new MBA, I landed a series of analyst, consultant, communications, and investor relations positions, but all left me feeling marginalized and belittled.
 Missing direct patient involvement and determined to return to health care, I discovered digital health.

 Every time I changed paths, I had to start over at the bottom and was repeatedly forced out of my comfort zone.
 But as I adapted and learned to excel in each job, I maintained a fresh perspective.
 Coincidentally… or not, this was exactly what the now rapidly changing healthcare ecosystem needed.